Chi-ChunL/StudyStreak/README.md

 ## Status

-StudyStreak is in active development.
-The goal is to stay terminal-focused while making setup, browser sync, focus tracking, and review workflows easier for everyday students.
+StudyStreak is still in semi pre release development.
+The goal is to make study tracking easier for us and more fun because apparently you decide to use a terminal tracker with browser extension instead of an actual app.